feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 land was returned to the government.
 The second phase of

-private land repurchase took place in the first decade of the twentieth century. | will discuss this later.
+private land repurchase took place in the first decade of the twentieth century.
+I will discuss this later.

 The description above has provided the historical background to Chinese landownership and the relationship between Chinese landlords and their native inhabitants or